-Subcommittees must be established for the self-study, and assignments must be made for each section of the accreditation manual and for the areas of the instructional program.
+Subcommittees must be established for the selfstudy, and assignments must be made for each section of the accreditation manual and for the areas of the instructional program.
 After subcommittee assignments have been made, each subcommittee should carefully review and study its assigned section.
 It is imperative that each member of a subcommittee be thorough, yet concise, in completing his or her assigned tasks.
 When the report is completed to the satisfaction of the self-study subcommittee, it should then be presented to the steering committee for its consideration and evaluation.
-The steering committee may make recommendations to the subcommittee concerning the report before it is presented to the entire faculty and staff for final approval.
+The steering committee has the final voice of approval concerning the report before it is presented to the entire faculty and staff for final approval.

 One product of the committee report is a list of the major strengths and goals established for improvement and growth.
-These goals for improvement may be identified later by the steering committee as major areas for improvement as a schoolwide or program-wide priority for standard 8.
-However, even if they are not incorporated as a portion of the major plans for improvement for standard 8, the plans for improvement in the subcommittee report are useful as annual goals.
+These goals for improvement may be identified later by the steering committee as major areas for improvement as a schoolwide priority for Standard 8.
+However, they should still be included in the narrative or strengths/weaknesses for the section.

-4. FACULTY, STAFF, AND BOARD READINGS
+4. FACULTY, STAFF, AND BOARD REVIEWS

 It is important that the entire faculty, staff, and board come to a consensus concerning the findings of the self-study.
-For this reason, each section of the self-study should be considered in its final form by the entire faculty and staff.
-In regularly scheduled meetings, each of the assigned subcommittees should give presentations.
+For this reason, each section of the selfstudy should be reviewed by the entire faculty and staff.

-5. DURING THE VISITING COMMITTEE'S ONSITE VISIT
+5. DURING THE VISITING TEAM'S ON-SITE VISIT

-The responsibility of the administration, faculty, and staff during the visit is to be themselves, as much as possible, while the committee members are visiting.
-Visiting committee members are not there to evaluate individual teachers but to get a sense of the instructional quality of the school program.
-The staff should respond candidly in interviews but should not seek to air problems or issues with the visiting committee.
+The responsibility of the administration, faculty, and staff during the visit is to be themselves, as much as possible, while the team members are visiting.
+Visiting team members are not there to evaluate individual teachers but to get a sense of the instructional quality of the school program.
+The staff should respond candidly in interviews but should not seek to air problems or issues with the visiting team.